trinsic-id/v2-sdk/docs/walkthrough/vaccination-net.md

 var allison = WalletProfile.Parser.ParseFrom(File.ReadAllBytes("allison.bin"));
 ```

-Read more about [security profiles](/reference/profiles/) and authentication.
+Read more about [security profiles](../setup/index.md#authorization) and authentication.

 ## Certificate issuance

 Upon receiving her vaccine, Allison also receives a digital certificate from the clinic.
-This ceritificate is digitially signed by the clinic, acting as an issuer.
+This certificate is digitally signed by the clinic, acting as an issuer.
 The certificate is in a JSON form, and for this example, we will use the following JSON.
 Add this file to your project named `vaccination-certificate-unsigned.jsonld`.

 === "vaccination-certificate-unsigned.jsonld"